The Beginner’s Guide to Web Accessibility

 Title I applies to Employment, Title II applies to Public Services (State and Local Government), and Title III applies to Public Accommodations and Services Operated by Private Entities.

-So if there are no specific digital accessibility requirements laid out by the ADA, how are organizations supposed to know what their digital accessibility requirements are?
-Based on existing US regulations like 508 and the ACAA, the answer is WCAG 2.1 AA.
+So if there are no specific digital accessibility requirements laid out by the ADA in Title I and Title III, how are organizations supposed to know what their digital accessibility requirements are?
+Based on existing US regulations like ADA Title II, 508 and the ACAA, the answer is WCAG 2.1 AA.

-1. Keyboard-only navigation: Try navigating through your website using the tab key.
+• Keyboard-only navigation: Try navigating through your website using the tab key.
 As you hit tab, is it immediately clear where you are on the page?
-Does a focus indicator appear to show that you’re on the “About Us” section in the top navigation, for example, or in the footer or on a featured article, etc.?
+Does a focus indicator appear to show that you’re on the “About Us” section in the top navigation, or in the footer, or on a featured article?
 If a focus indicator is visible, can you select all the elements of the page a person would want to navigate to?
-(All links, menu, items, search fields, etc.) Are you able to navigate away from each element by tabbing?
-If the answer to any of these questions is no, your site is not accessible.
+Are you able to navigate away from each element by tabbing?
+If the answer to any of these questions is no, your website is not accessible.

-2. Automated accessibility testing: Download an accessibility testing browser plugin (we recommend the free axe DevTools browser extension for Chrome, Firefox or Edge), and run the tool on your site.
+• Automated accessibility testing: Download an accessibility testing browser plugin (we recommend the free Axe DevTools browser extension for Chrome, Firefox or Edge), and run the tool on your website.
 Does it return any accessibility issues?
-If so, your site is not accessible.
+If so, your website is not accessible.

-3. Captions and transcripts: Do you have any kind of video content on your site?
+• Captions and transcripts: Do you have any kind of video content on your website?
 Is it captioned?
-How about audio content – is the transcript immediately available?
-If not, your site is not accessible.
+Are transcripts immediately available for audio content?
+If not, your website is not accessible.

-The tests listed above are not comprehensive; and depending on what your organization does and how many internal and 3rd party teams are working on different components and applications, it’s entirely possible that parts of your digital content are accessible and other parts are completely inaccessible.
+Tests like these are beneficial, but they’re not comprehensive.
+The more people and teams you have working on different components and applications, the more likely it is that parts of your digital content are accessible and other parts are completely inaccessible.

-The only way to truly know if your site and applications are accessible is to get a complete accessibility audit that includes both automated and manual testing and is performed by experts.
+The best way to fully and accurately assess whether your website and applications are accessible is to get a comprehensive accessibility audit conducted by accessibility experts.